Recent video clips and radio conversations surfaced together in one running feed.

 What changes after organizations bring me in

-From nice feedback to proof that the work moved people, decisions, and execution.
+From strong feedback to proof that the work moved people, decisions, and execution.

 “Mohit turned our AI discussions into an execution plan leadership could approve and teams could run.”VP Strategy, National Enterprise